MASSMURDERER/auth_flow/README.md

 Add Email/Password Authentication in your Firebase project and create a Realtime Database in test mode...

-Add your own web script of your firebase project
+Add your own web script of your firebase project in App.js

   apiKey: "",
   authDomain: "",